Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Motivation

 Investigators are confronted with life-threatening violence, mind-breaking revelations and demanding tasks.
 During play, conceive and adapt the reason why your character would push on despite all of this.
+See **Motivation Inspiration Table** on p.8.

 #### Inventory